protontypes/open-sustainable-technology/README.md

 - [bonsai](https://github.com/BONSAMURAIS/bonsai) - The aim of BONSAI is to make reliable, unbiased sustainability information on products (product footprints) readily and freely available whenever and wherever it is needed to support product comparisons and decisions.
 - [brightway2](https://github.com/brightway-lca/brightway2) - An open source framework for life cycle assessment.
 - [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser) - An open source and free software for Life Cycle Assessment extending the brightway2 framework.
+- [EOS-AYCE](https://gitlab.com/eaternity/eos) - Eaternity's software platform serving as an open-source environmental operating system (EOS) for all you can eat (AYCE) for climate.
 - [carculator](https://github.com/romainsacchi/carculator) - Prospective environmental and economic life cycle assessment of vehicles made blazing fast.
 - [Electricity Life Cycle Inventory](https://github.com/USEPA/ElectricityLCI) - A Python package that uses standardized facility release and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.
 - [uslci-content](https://github.com/uslci-admin/uslci-content) - Supplementary content for the U.S. Life Cycle Inventory Database.